Liam Waldock: Alfreton Town

 On leaving Gainsborough Trinity, it was confirmed that Waldock had signed for Alfreton Town.
 Waldock was awarded the National League North Player of the Month award for January 2024 having scored in five out of his club's six fixtures across the month, assisting a further two goals.
 At the end of the 2024–25 season, he was offered a new deal by Alfreton Town, but he decided to decline and move on.

 Boston United

 On 6 June 2025, Waldock joined National League side Boston United on a two-year deal.
+On 7 March 2026, he joined Worksop Town on loan until the end of the season.
+On 25 June 2026, he return to Worksop Town on a season-long loan.